-The GIS approach is to perform a spatial identity between the participant locations and the census block group polygon layer.
-This identity will assign the census block group ID to the participant.
+The GIS approach is to perform a spatial identity between the participant locations and the census tract polygon layer.
+This identity will assign the tract group ID to the participant.
 That ID can be used to join the median household income from the US Census Bureau to the participant.

-- 1. Participant Location layer - 2.
-Census block group polygon layer with the median household income joined to it
+- 3. Participant Location layer - 4.
+Census tract polygon layer with the median household income joined to it